1800s horse-drawn hearse at the Plumas County Museum

 Chester-Lake Almanor Museum

-Chester Museum was created to preserve and present the history of the inhabitants of the Almanor Basin from native peoples, the Maidu tribe, through the cultural changes that the white man brought from 49’er days through the mid-20th century.
+Chester Museum was created to preserve and present the history of the inhabitants of the Almanor Basin, the native peoples, the Maidu tribe, and the cultural changes that the white man brought from the 49’er days through the mid-20th century.
 The museum possesses an outstanding collection of finely made native Maidu baskets and Stone Age artifacts.

-The 1914 flooding of one of the largest alpine meadow systems in California by Great Western Power Company, the precursor of Pacific Gas & Electric, wiped out nearly all signs of the mid-19th century settlement by miners and ranchers, as well as the burgeoning tourism industry exemplified by the town of Prattville, and tourist resorts like the Bidwell’s Meadow View and the Bunnell House.
+The 1914 flooding of one of the largest alpine meadow systems in California by Great Western Power Company, the precursor of Pacific Gas & Electric, wiped out nearly all signs of the mid-19th-century settlement by miners and ranchers, as well as the burgeoning tourism industry exemplified by the town of Prattville and tourist resorts like Bidwell’s Meadow View and the Bunnell House.

-The museum photo collection takes one back through those days of early settlement by dairy and cattle ranching families; the creation of the town of Chester as a replacement for the drowning of earlier settlements and tourist meccas; and the eruptions of Lassen Peak that revitalized the tourism industry, including the creation of mountain resorts like Drakesbad.
+The museum photo collection takes one back through the early settlement by dairy and cattle ranching families, the creation of the town of Chester as a replacement for the drowning of earlier settlements and tourist meccas, and the eruptions of Lassen Peak that revitalized the tourism industry, including the creation of mountain resorts like Drakesbad.

-A recent addition to the collections at the Chester Museum is the Bunnell Safe from the Bunnell Hotel.
+The Chester Museum recently added the Bunnell Safe from the Bunnell Hotel to its collections.
 The safe has a fascinating history and was lost from the area for many years; it has now been returned to the Chester Museum.

 For those with more than a passing interest, historian and museum director Marilyn Quadrio’s Big Meadows and Lake Almanor book is for sale in the Museum/Chester Library or B&B Booksellers.